instituutnederlandsetaal/BlackLab/site/docs/guide/030_index-your-data/050_processing-values.md

       replace: " "
 ```

+## Reference

-These are all the available generic processing steps:
+These are all the built-in generic processing steps:

 | Processing Step         | Parameters                          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 |-------------------------|-------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|